jmart375/Information-Security-Plan/README.md

 This document outlines the information security plan for "Acme Company".
 The purpose of this plan is to safeguard the confidentiality, integrity, and availability of information assets.

 ## Scope
-The information security plan applies to all employees, contractors, and third-party entities with access to Acme Company's information systems and data.
+The information security plan applies to all employees, contractors, and third-party entities with access to Acme Company's information systems and data.The handling of information is an essential aspect of most business operations, including those of ACME.
+Information is often considered a valuable asset that organizations need to manage effectively to support their decision-making processes, improve efficiency, and gain a competitive advantage.
+As such, information handling is typically a critical component of an organization's overall business strategy.
+With the increasing volume of information being generated and processed by organizations, it is important to have a well-organized information handling system in place.
+This system should include measures to ensure information security, accountability of assets, and proper classification of information based on its sensitivity.
+The following will deep into ACME's information handling practices, examining three critical components in depth.

-## Information Security Policy
+## Organization of Information Security
+The organization of information security involves developing a framework for managing and protecting information assets.
+This framework should address the following areas:
-### Access Control
+### Risk Management:
-- Define access levels and permissions.
-- Implement multi-factor authentication.
-- Regularly review and update access rights.
+- Risk management: Identifying and assessing the risks to information assets and implementing controls to mitigate those risks.
+- Access control: Ensuring that only authorized individuals have access to information assets.
+- Incident management: Developing procedures to respond to security incidents and breaches.
+- Business continuity: Ensuring that critical information systems and processes are available and can be recovered in the event of a disruption.
+- Compliance: Ensuring that information handling practices comply with legal and regulatory requirements.

+The organization of information security should be guided by policies, procedures, and controls that are developed and implemented with the involvement of all relevant stakeholders.
+This involves regular training and awareness campaigns to ensure that all employees understand their roles and responsibilities when it comes to information security.
 ### Data Classification
 - Classify data based on sensitivity.
 - Define handling procedures for each classification.